Halsteren

 Halsteren is a town in the Dutch province of North Brabant.
 It is located in the municipality of Bergen op Zoom, about 1 km north of that city.
 Halsteren has an old church from the 14th century and a new church, built in 1919.
 A little village called Polder was located between Halsteren and Tholen in the Middle Ages.

 History

-The village was first mentioned in 1272 as Halst[ert, and means "bend in the highland with a tail".
+The village was first mentioned in 1272 as Halstert, and means "bend in the highland with a tail".
 It developed on a westward pointing sandy ridge.